rajanjha01/aws-webserver/readme.md

-## Terraform Project to create a Loadbalanced website hosted on AWS cloud.
+## Terraform Project to create a Loadbalanced website hosted on AWS cloud

 Architecture :

 - Elastic Load Balancer in public subnet.

-- Amazon EC2 instances in different az's and private subnets.
+- Two Amazon EC2 instances in different az's and private subnets.

 - Security group on Load Balancer permitting port 80 & 443 from 0.0.0.0/0.